nion-software/nionswift/design/data_model.md

 Within a coordinate mapping, each axis has exactly one associated calibration or coordinate array.

-The annotated array has zero or more coordinate system transforms, which are affine transforms from one coordinate system to another, recorded at acquisition time.
-They normally only apply to isotropic coordinate mappings.

 Future extensions may expand the value types and/or support variable length (ragged) value types.

 ### Terms and Definitions